Are you looking for ways to maximize your investment earnings?

 Start making informed choices to optimize your investment earnings and achieve your financial goals.

 Definition - What is Times Preferred Dividends Earned?

 It promises a predetermined dividend to be paid on a quarterly or annual basis for perpetuity.

-The times preferred dividends earned, also known as the dividend coverage ratio, is a coverage ratio which measures a company's ability to pay its preferred stock dividend, based on its net income.
+The dividend coverage ratio, also known as the times preferred dividends earned, is a crucial financial ratio used to assess a company's ability to pay its preferred stock dividend.

 The equation for times preferred dividend earned is as follows: